Curvularia trifolii: Environment

 Curvularia trifolii is commonly found in tropical regions around the world.
 Depending on the host plant, the pathogen can survive at temperatures of 40 degree Celsius with the optimal temperature range being from 25 - 30 degrees Celsius.
 This pathogen can be easily cultured in potato dextrose agar at room temperature (20 -25 degree Celsius).
 The color of the colony is white to pinkish-gray initially and turns to olive brown or black as the colony matures.

 Management

-Severe attack by Curvularia trifolii greatly reduces winter-spring pasture production of foragable clover and frequently coincides with feed shortage by late fall, leading to significant decreases in biomass production for overwintering clover species.
+Severe attack by Curvularia trifolii greatly reduces winter-spring pasture production of forageable clover and frequently coincides with feed shortage by late fall, leading to significant decreases in biomass production for overwintering clover species.
 Approaches to disease control include a range of management strategies.
 Utilization of fungicides is the most common for control of the disease.
 Resistances in clover have been found and give the best long term control of the pathogen.
 However, some growers choose to use fungicides instead of resistant hosts because this also prevents other fungal diseases from growing.